LeTurt333/LeBundler/README.md

-# CW721 Query Bundler
+# LeBundler

-A tooling contract to bundle `CW721` queries, as well as a basic example of using CosmWasm Raw Queries to save on gas
+A tooling contract to bundle `CW721` and `CW20` queries, as well as a basic example of using CosmWasm Raw Queries to save on gas

 # The Problem